tejada7/Java-Certification/OCP_Java11.md

 There are three command line options applicable to javac and java that can be used for customizing exports and requires configurations of modules temporarily.
-These are: `add-reads`, `add-exports`, and, `add-opens`.
+These are: `add-reads`, `add-exports`, and, `add-open`.
 For example, if you want module1 to be able to read public packages of module2 and neither of the modules have appropriate information in their respective module-info files, then you can use the following commands to enable such access:
 ```shell